saleor/saleor-docs/docs/api-process/product.md

 >
 > **Pagination**
 >
 > Pagination is required in most of the queries returning lists of items in the Saleor GraphQL API.
-This mechanism protects the server from requests to return large datasets which would be inefficient and could slow down your application.
+This mechanism protects the server from requests returning large datasets which would be inefficient and could slow down your application.
 See the [official GraphQL website](https://graphql.org/learn/pagination/) to read more about pagination.

 Let's take a look at an example query to fetch a list of products: